tari-project/rfcs/src/RFC-03XX_SubmarineSwaps.md

 ### Detail

-We rely purely on TariScript to enforce the exposure of the private Wari aggregate keys.
-Based on [Point Time Lock Contracts](https://suredbits.com/payment-points-part-1/), the script forces the spending party to supply their Wari private key part as input data to the script, evaluated via the operation `ToRistrettoPoint`.
-This TariScript operation will publicly reveal part of the aggregated Wari private key, but this is still secure: see [Key security](#key-security).
+We rely purely on TariScript to enforce the exposure of the private Thaum aggregate keys.
+Based on [Point Time Lock Contracts](https://suredbits.com/payment-points-part-1/), the script forces the spending party to supply their Thaum private key part as input data to the script, evaluated via the operation `ToRistrettoPoint`.
+This TariScript operation will publicly reveal part of the aggregated Thaum private key, but this is still secure: see [Key security](#key-security).

 The simplicity of this method lies therein that the spending party creates all transactions on their own.
-Bob requires a pre-image from Alice to complete the swap transaction; Alice needs to verify that Bob published the Wari transaction and that everything is complete as they have agreed.
+Bob requires a pre-image from Alice to complete the swap transaction; Alice needs to verify that Bob published the Thaum transaction and that everything is complete as they have agreed.
 If she is happy, she will provide Bob with the pre-image to claim the Tari UTXO.